Spin-polarized transport in copper-oxide atomic junctions revealed by anomalous shot-noise behavior in presence of the Kondo effect

 allows $F$ to be obtained directly, without explicitly determining the transmission configuration $\{ \tau_{i,\sigma} \}$.

 To obtain statistically meaningful results, ensembles of atomic contacts were analyzed across four different samples.
-For the purpose of probing spin filtering signatures in Cu$_x$O junctions [cf. Fig. \ref{fig:noise_spinpol_contacts} (b)], we are primarily interested in the conductance range below $1\,G_0$ \cite{Cakir2011, Zheng2015}, which is the regime where the Fano factor analysis allows the detection of a potential SP \cite{Prestel2021}.
-Noise spectra were acquired for each configuration at discrete bias voltages and analyzed following the procedure that is outlined in \cite{Prestel2021} (see SI for detailed information).
+For the purpose of probing spin filtering signatures in Cu$_x$O junctions [cf. Fig.~\ref{fig:noise_spinpol_contacts} (a)], we are primarily interested in the conductance range below $1\,G_0$ \autocite{Cakir2011, Zheng2015}, which is the regime where the Fano factor analysis allows the detection of a potential SP (see Fig.~\ref{fig:noise_spinpol_contacts} (c)) - Does it require a more detailed description?.
+Noise spectra were acquired for each configuration at discrete bias voltages and analyzed following the procedure that is outlined in \autocite{Prestel2021} (see Fig. S2 in the SI for detailed information).

 For all junctions exhibiting a sufficiently constant d$I$/d$V$ characteristics over the bias range of the noise measurements, we focus on their representation in the $F(G)$ space.
-The analysis as depicted in Fig. \ref{fig:noise_spinpol_contacts} (c) shows that the majority of data points lies above the spin degenerate single-channel limit (black solid line), indicating that charge transport involves more than one spin degenerate channel.
-In this situation, the Fano factor does not allow conclusions about spin polarized currents since any enhancement of $F$, whether due to a multichannel situation or orbital degeneracy, would overcompensate the noise reduction induced by SP \cite{Prestel2021}.
+The analysis as depicted in Fig.~\ref{fig:noise_spinpol_contacts} (d) shows that the majority of data points lies above the spin degenerate single-channel limit (black solid line), indicating that charge transport involves more than one spin degenerate channel.
+In this situation, the Fano factor does not allow conclusions about spin polarized currents since any enhancement of $F$, whether due to a multichannel situation or orbital degeneracy, would overcompensate the noise reduction induced by SP \autocite{Prestel2021}.
 Our investigation shows, however, that a minute fraction of contacts falls indeed within the regime that is not compatible with transport through a single, spin degenerate channel.
-We present two examples in Fig.~\ref{fig:noise_spinpol_contacts}, where the noise spectra for each contact are shown in (d) and the corresponding noise-voltage $Y(X)$ are given in (e).
-In both cases, we observe a partial SP of about 60\% and 45\%, as illustrated by the two red star-filled data points in (c).
-Across all investigated samples, the extracted value varies between 40\% and 100\%, indicating that the degree of spin selectivity can differ substantially among different Cu$_x$O junctions.
+We present two examples in Fig.~\ref{fig:noise_spinpol_contacts}, where the noise spectra for each contact are shown in (e) and the corresponding noise-voltage $Y(X)$ are given in (f).
+In both cases, we observe a partial SP of about 60\% and 45\%, as illustrated by the two red star-filled data points in (d).
+Across all investigated samples, the extracted SP value varies between 40\% and 100\%, indicating that the degree of spin selectivity can differ substantially among different Cu$_x$O junctions.